Trust and Security is Important to us!

 • Brand long tail: “Adidas men’s Springblade running shoe size 13”

-Brand keywords represent an immense amount of search traffic, but a minority of that traffic is organic traffic.
+Brand keywords represent an immense amount of search traffic, while organic traffic makes up the minority.

 Branded search campaigns allow brands to deliver a more compelling experience that drives higher conversion rates.